Vegetarian Society: Dietary policy debates and growth

 Francis William Newman served as president of the Vegetarian Society from 1873 to 1883.
-He made an associate membership possible for people who were not completely vegetarian, such as those who ate chicken or fish.
-Newman was critical of raw food vegetarianism which he rejected as fanatical.
-He believed that abstinence from meat, fish and fowl should be the only thing the Society advocates and that it should not be associated with other reform ideas.
+He made associate membership possible for people who were not completely vegetarian, including people who ate chicken or fish.
+Newman rejected raw food vegetarianism as fanatical.
+He believed that abstinence from meat, fish and fowl should be the only position advocated by the Society, and that it should not be associated with other reform ideas.
 He was also against the abandonment of salt and seasonings.

-Under Newman's presidency the Society flourished as income, associates and members increased.
-From 1875 to 1896 membership for the Society rose to 2,159 and associate membership 1,785.
-Around 1897 its membership was about 5,000.
-In regard to the associate membership, Newman commented:
+Under Newman's presidency, the Society's income and membership increased.
+From 1875 to 1896, membership rose to 2,159, with 1,785 associate members.
+Around 1897, its membership was about 5,000.
+On associate membership, Newman wrote:

 It occurs to me to ask whether certain grades of profession might not be allowed within our Society, which would give to it far greater material support, enable it to circulate its literature, and at the same time retain the instructive spectacle of a select band of stricter feeders...
 Yet, as our Society is at present (1871) constituted, all those friendly are shut out...
 But if they entered as Associates in the lowest grade... they might be drawn on gradually, and would swell our funds, without which we can do nothing.